 Academic Performance- All public schools, including charters, must fully participate in the state assessments - Minnesota Comprehensive Assessments.
-Data from state assessments as well as Title 1 Designation consistent with the state North Star system will be compiled and evaluated in the Annual VOA-MN Authorized Charter Schools Academic Performance Report by the authorizer.
-Charter schools are required to meet the academic performance standards for which they agree to be held accountable in their charter contract.
+Data from state assessments and Title 1 Designation consistent with the state North Star system will be compiled and evaluated in the Annual VOA-MN Authorized Charter Schools Academic Performance Report by the authorizer.
+Charter schools must meet academic performance standards for which they agree to be held accountable in their charter contract.
 The extent to which a school is meeting their World's Best Workforce requirements and additional statutory purposes are also measured in the Learning program section.